productparty/Built-racecarmobilegame/README.md

 # Race Car Game

-A web-based racing game that uses device gyroscope for steering control, designed to work on mobile devices including iPhone.
+A web-based race car game with gyroscope steering, designed for iPhone.

 ## Features

-- 3D racing experience with a curved road that changes direction
+- Colorful 3D environment with procedurally generated road
-- Gyroscope-based steering (tilt your phone left/right)
+- Gyroscope-based steering (tilt your phone to steer)
-- Simple controls with "Go!" and "Stop!" buttons
-- Colorful UI with a red car and green/gray environment
+- Mountains and trees for an immersive environment
-- Infinite procedurally generated road
+- Dramatic road turns for challenging gameplay
+- Obstacle avoidance gameplay
+- Car explosion effects with flames and particles
+- Sound effects for engine and crashes
+- Restart-in-place functionality after crashes

+## Controls

+- **Go!** - Start the game
+- **Stop** - Pause the game
+- **Try Again** - Continue from where you crashed
+- **Debug** - Show debug information
+- **🔊/🔇** - Toggle sound on/off

 ## How to Play

-1. Open the game in a mobile browser (Safari on iPhone works best)
+1. Open the game on your iPhone
-2. Hold your phone in landscape orientation
-3. Press the green "Go!" button to start driving
+2. Press "Go!" to start driving
-4. Tilt your phone left and right to steer the car
+3. Tilt your phone to steer the car
-5. Press the red "Stop!" button to stop driving
+4. Avoid obstacles and mountains on the road
+5. If you crash, press "Try Again" to continue from that point

 ## Running the Game